-If you’re deficient in biotin, you might notice dry or brittle hair and nails, plus have patchy dry areas on your skin.
-Folexin supplements can help you out in those areas, too!
+If you’re deficient in biotin, you might notice dry or brittle hair and nails, or have patchy dry areas on your skin.
+Folexin supplements can help those areas, too!

 They also foster a healthy metabolism and nervous system PLUS digestive and cardiovascular functioning.
 Biotin is water-soluble too, meaning it’s easy to digest.
 Good to know.

 This popular hair care ingredient supports the hormonal factors at play in hair growth.
 As this Healthline article explains, it helps block (5α-R), an enzyme that converts testosterone into a hormone called DHT (which is linked to hair loss).